 2. Soft skills

-Some of the key soft skills a software engineer should have are communication, problem-solving, teamwork, helpfulness.
+Some of the key soft skills a software engineer should have are communication, problem-solving, teamwork, and helpfulness.
 Also, the ability to receive and implement feedback is something worth looking for.

 3. Cultural fit